Nishith-Reddy/email_sentiment/README.md

 ## Introduction

-The developement stages of this application can be divided into three main parts.
+The development stages of this application can be streamlined into three key phases:

+1. Data Preparation and Labeling
-1. Data Scoping and labelling the data
+   * Identify and scope the data relevant to the task.
-2. Fine-tuning the LLM model and building a streamlit application
-3. Creating a evaluation dataset, manually labelling the data and evaluating the model.
+   * Apply systematic labeling to ensure high-quality annotations, aligning with the application's objectives.
+2. Model Fine-Tuning and Application Development
+   * Make corrections to the wrongly labeled data.
+   * Fine-tune the Large Language Model (LLM) using the labeled dataset for optimal performance.
+   * Build an interactive Streamlit application for seamless user interaction and real-time feedback.
+3. Evaluation and Validation
+   * Construct an evaluation dataset and manually label it for benchmarking.
+   * Assess the model’s performance using this dataset, identify areas for improvement.

 ## Further Reading